ronaldyonggi/cs/README.md

 # Data 8 Progress Tracker - COMPLETED

-This repository contains the progress of UC Berkeley Data 8 course materials that I have completed.
-All course materials licenses belong to UC Berkeley.
+This repository contains my progress with UC Berkeley Data 8 - The Foundations of Data Science.
+All course material licenses belong to UC Berkeley.

+* Syllabus and lecture videos are based on the [Summer 2017](http://data8.org/su17/) course materials.
+* Assignments (excluding projects) are based on [Fall 2016](http://data8.org/fa16/) course materials.
+* Projects 1-3 are based on [Fall 2018](http://data8.org/fa18/) course materials.
+* Project 4: Independent Exploration that is based on [Fall 2017](http://data8.org/fa17/)
+* Course reading is based on the online textbook [Computational and Inferential Thinking](https://www.inferentialthinking.com/chapters/intro) by [Ani Adhikari](http://statistics.berkeley.edu/people/ani-adhikari) and [John DeNero](http://denero.org/).

+Lecture notes are written in .ipynb files, which can be opened with Jupyter Notebook or Jupyter Lab.

 ## Progress Table

-The table below keeps track of the materials that I have / have not completed.
-* The syllabus and lecture videos are based on the [Summer 2017](http://data8.org/su17/) course materials.
-* The assignments (excluding projects) are based on [Fall 2016](http://data8.org/fa16/) course materials due to availability of solution manuals.
-* The projects are based on [Fall 2018](http://data8.org/fa18/) course materials.
-* An additional Project 4: Independent Exploration that is based on [Fall 2017](http://data8.org/fa17/)
-* The course reading is based on the online textbook [Computational and Inferential Thinking](https://www.inferentialthinking.com/chapters/intro) by [Ani Adhikari](http://statistics.berkeley.edu/people/ani-adhikari) and [John DeNero](http://denero.org/).

-Lecture notes are written in .ipynb files, which can be opened with Jupyter Notebook or Jupyter Lab.

-### Note:
-The course progress below does not include the syllabus's **Reading** section because the Summer 2017 course readings were based on the older version of the online textbook.

 | Symbol | Meaning |
 | --- | --- |